nymtech/nym/documentation/docs/src/clients/socks5-client.md

 ### Running the socks5 client

-You can run the initialized client by doing this:
+You can run the initialised client by doing this:

 ```
 ./nym-socks5-client run --id docs-example